nawrockie/ribosensor_wrapper/00README.txt

 directory.
-If this directory already exists, the program will exit with an error message indicating that you need to either (a) remove the directory before rerunning, or (b) use the -f option with ribotyper.pl, in which case the directory will be overwritten.
+If this directory already exists, the program will exit with an error message indicating that you need to either (a) remove the directory before rerunning, or (b) use the -f option with ribosensor.pl, in which case the directory will be overwritten.
+E.g., if the subdirectory 'test' already exists, replace the above command with

+> ribosensor.pl -f example-16.fa test

 The $RIBOSENSORDIR environment variable is used here.
 That is a hard-coded path that was set in the 'SETTING UP ENVIRONMENT